Who does the placement process apply to?

 Do I have to apply through the placement process?

-Yes, all NTGPE-accredited placements are available through the online portal, placemeNT, with the exception of some ESP, AST and ARST training positions.
+Yes, all NTGPE-accredited placements are available through the online portal, placemeNT, except for some ESP, AST, ARST and hospital-based training positions.
 Formal employment arrangements organised outside this process will not be approved for training time.

 Can I contact the training posts directly?